The Passionate Quest

-The Passionate Quest is a 1926 American drama film directed by J. Stuart Blackton and written by Marian Constance Blackton.
+The Passionate Quest is a 1926 American silent drama film directed by J. Stuart Blackton and written by Marian Constance Blackton.
 It is based on the 1924 novel The Passionate Quest by E. Phillips Oppenheim.
-The film stars May McAvoy, Willard Louis, Louise Fazenda, Gardner James, Jane Winton and Holmes Herbert.
+The film stars May McAvoy, Willard Louis, Louise Fazenda, Gardner James, Jane Winton, and Holmes Herbert.
 The film was released by Warner Bros. on July 10, 1926.